instalar-servidor-web-xampp

 instalar-servidor-web-xampp-idioma

 Next, we will see the control panel, which shows the status of the services that make up the XAMPP package.
-In addition, it allows us to start each of the services, as well as access the configuration and log of each of them.
+Furthermore, it allows us to start each of the services, as well as access the configuration and log of each one.

 instalar-servidor-web-xampp-panel-control

-To get XAMPP to start functioning as a Web server, we normally want to start the first two services, Apache and MySQL.
+To make XAMPP start functioning as a web server, we normally want to start the first two services, Apache and MySQL.

-As an additional step, and to see an example of a configuration change, we are going to change the listening port of Apache from 80 to 81.
-The reason is that port 80 is very “requested” and we can have conflicts with other programs that use this port (like the Microsoft IIS Web server, which you may have installed).
+As an additional step, and to show an example of configuration change, let’s change Apache’s listening port from 80 to 81.
+The reason is that port 80 is in high “demand” and we may have conflicts with other programs using this port (like Microsoft’s IIS web server, which you might have installed).

-We click on the “Config” button for Apache, and then on the “Apache (httpd.conf) file.
+We click on the “Config” button for Apache, and then on the file “Apache (httpd.conf)”.

 instalar-servidor-web-xampp-config

 In the text file that opens, we look for the line that says “Listen 80”.
-We change the port from 80 to 81, like this.
+We change the port from 80 to 81, leaving it like this.

 instalar-servidor-web-xampp-cambiar-puerto

-With this example/precautionary change made, we start the Apache and MySQL services by clicking both Start buttons.
-If everything has gone well, we will see that both services are activated, which we can verify because the name turns green, the process indicator (PID) for each of them is indicated, and the ports they are using.
+After making this example/precautionary change, we start the Apache and MySQL services by clicking both Start buttons.
+If everything went correctly, we will see that both services activate, which we can verify because the name turns green, the process indicator (PID) for each is shown, as well as the ports they are using.

-We have XAMPP up and running!
-It has been easy, right?
+We have XAMPP running!
+Don’t say it wasn’t easy.
 Now let’s start using it.

 Testing XAMPP

-We are going to verify that our Web server is indeed working.
-We open our favorite browser, and enter the URL http://localhost:81/.
-We will see that the XAMPP welcome window loads, indicating that we are indeed serving Web pages.
+Let’s check that, indeed, our web server is working.
+We open our favorite browser and type the URL http://localhost:81/.
+We will see that the XAMPP welcome window loads, indicating that we are indeed serving web pages.

 instalar-servidor-web-xampp-dashboard

-We can also access the following address to check the status and configure the database integrated in XAMPP via the URL http://localhost:81/phpmyadmin/.
+We can also access the following address to check the status and configure the database integrated into XAMPP via the URL http://localhost:81/phpmyadmin/.

 instalar-servidor-web-xampp-phpmyadmin